 It's also isolating when you're away from the #cleaneating #fitfam of Instagram.
 Eating a such a restricted diet makes it difficult to go out with friends, cook for a family or go on holiday.
 This is one, among many reasons, why it's not sustainable in the long term and will likely encourage the urge to binge on 'forbidden foods' and send a person spinning down the 'bad food/bad person' thought spiral.
 Sounds just like every other kind of fad-diet doesn't it?!

-If you are someone who feel they may be suffering from an allergy, or even an undiagnosed serious illness such as Crohns, IBD or celiac disease, then please get a formal diagnosis and seek treatment and dietary advice from a qualified professional.
+If you are someone who feel they may be suffering from an allergy, or even an undiagnosed serious illness such as Crohns, IBD or celiac disease, then please get a formal diagnosis and seek treatment and dietary advice from a qualified professional before making any changes to your diet.

 Many of the big name 'free-from/raw/alkaline/clean eating' blogs are unqualified to prescribe such specific 'cures' and restrictive diets to their followers.

 I don't see these sorts of bloggers as being much different from the pro-ANA/MIA websites and forums, where people suffering from the eating disorders of anorexia and bulimia encourage others and swap 'tips'.

 There's a real danger of the followers of these 'health' blogs becoming completely obsessed with the unbreakable rules of 'eating clean', leading to an eating disorder called 'orthorexia' (which hasn't yet been clinically recognised as an eating disorder in the DSM).

 The food you eat does not determine who you are as a person.
 This is taking the phrase 'You are what you eat' far too literally.
-If you're the kind of person who writes your dietary needs/preferences in your social media bio and have to tell everyone around you how they should be eating, then you may well be taking it too far.
+If you're the kind of person who writes your dietary needs/preferences in your social media bio and feels the need to tell everyone around you how they should be eating, then you may well be taking it too far.